christianzihlmann/christianzihlmann.github.io/_publications/2022_partition.md

 ---
 pubtype: 'wip'
-title: "Compressed beliefs in sports betting and inflation expectations."
+title: "Compressed beliefs in sports betting and inflation expectations"
 collection: publications
 permalink: /publications/2022_snf
 excerpt: '<em>Sports bettors causally assign greater probability to two sub-events ("Home wins" and "Draw") than the logically equivalent joint event ("Either Home wins or Draw"), a pattern that can also be found in inflation expectations.</em>'